chengzeyi/stable-fast/README.md

 # CUDA Graph is suggested for small batch sizes and small resolutions to reduce CPU overhead.
 # My implementation can handle dynamic shape with increased need for GPU memory.
 # But when your GPU VRAM is insufficient or the image resolution is high,
-# CUDA Graph could cause less efficient VRAM utilization and slow down the inference.
+# CUDA Graph could cause less efficient VRAM utilization and slow down the inference,
+# especially when on Windows or WSL which has the "shared VRAM" mechanism.
 # If you meet problems related to it, you should disable it.
 config.enable_cuda_graph = True